codemagic-ci-cd/codemagic-docs/content/rest-api/builds.md

 `POST /builds/:id/cancel`

-The request will return `208 Already Reported` if build already finished.
+The request will return `208 Already Reported` if the build has already finished.